unibonn/htcondor-bonn/docs/_exercises/3_submit_first.md

 1. Use `condor_q`.
 2. Check out some more details with `condor_q -long clusterid.process`.
 3. Check out the files inside the `logs` directory.
-4. Try to follow along the job output using `condor_tail -f clusterid`.
+4. Try to follow along the job output using `condor_tail -f clusterid.process`.

 > :question: Especially at this point, you are invited to ask questions about what you find!